silentgameplays/Simple-Arch-Linux-Setup/README.md

 # For GNOME its better to use the preinstalled:
 # In case gdm is missing
-* pacman -S gdm
+* sudo pacman -S gdm
-* systemctl enable gdm.service
+* sudo systemctl enable gdm.service
-* systemctl start  gdm.service
+* sudo systemctl start  gdm.service

 # For KDE use:

-* pacman -S sddm
+* sudo pacman -S sddm
-* systemctl enable sddm
+* suco systemctl enable sddm
-* systemctl start sddm
+* sudo systemctl start sddm

 # 36. Edit the pacman conf file to enable mirror list so we can enable multilib(same as multiarch) for Steam and proprietary drivers: